-PRDE-Product Development
+PRDE - Product Development

-PRDE-1004-CATIA V5 for Designers-4.00 credit hours
+PRDE-1004 - CATIA V5 for Designers - 1.00 credit hours

-(formerly PRDE-2913) This course provides an overview of the CATIA V5 software for designers that have not used the software for a period of time.
+Prerequisite: Approval from Program Advisor is required. (formerly PRDE-2913) This course provides an overview of the CATIA V5 software for designers that have not used the software for a period of time.
 Refresher topics include the modeling, assembly, and drafting features in the latest version of CATIA.
 (1 contact hr) South Campus.

-PRDE-1005-NX for Designers-4.00 credit hours
+PRDE-1005 - NX for Designers - 1.00 credit hours

-(formerly PRDE-2914) This course provides an overview of the NX software for designers that have not used the software for a period of time.
+Prerequisite: Approval from Program Advisor is required (formerly PRDE-2914) This course provides an overview of the NX software for designers that have not used the software for a period of time.
 Refresher topics include the modeling, assembly, and drafting features in the latest version of NX.
 (1 contact hrs) South Campus.

-PRDE-1010-Design Principles-4.00 credit hours
+PRDE-1010 - Design Principles - 4.00 credit hours